matplotlib/governance/governance.md

 specific aspects of the project.
 Like the Council as a whole, subcommittees should conduct their business in an open and public manner unless privacy is specifically called for.
-Private subcommittee communications should happen on the main private mailing list of the Council unless specifically called for.
+Private subcommittee communications should happen on the main private mailing list of the Council unless specifically called for or having external members.

 ### NumFOCUS Subcommittee

-The Council will maintain one narrowly focused subcommittee to manage its interactions with NumFOCUS.
+The Council will maintain one narrowly focused subcommittee to manage its interactions with NumFOCUS which will include external members.

 - The NumFOCUS Subcommittee is comprised of 4 persons who manage project funding that comes through NumFOCUS.
 It is expected that these funds will be spent in a manner that is consistent with the non-profit mission of NumFOCUS and the direction of the Project as determined by the full Council.
 - This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.
 - This Subcommittee will have 4 members, at least 2 of whom are also on the Steering Council and 1 of whom will be external to the Steering Council.
-No Subcommitee Member can report to the same person as any other member of the Subcommittee through employment or contracting work (including the reportee, i.e. the reportee + 1 is the max).
+No Subcommitee Member can report to the same person as any other member of the Subcommittee through employment or contracting work.
 This avoids effective majorities resting on one person.

 Deputy Project Leaders
 ----------------------